 - Cross-border Tax Issues

-Serious tax problems – failure to file, delinquent tax returns, tax evasion, tax fraud, underpayment, underreporting, sales tax disputes, bankruptcy, payroll and business tax disputes and even honest mistakes – all can result in audit, reassessment and large additional amounts owing.
+Tax Disputes, Litigation & the CRA – failure to file tax returns, tax evasion, tax fraud, underpayment, underreporting, sales tax disputes, bankruptcy, payroll and business tax disputes and even honest mistakes – all can result in audit, reassessment and large additional amounts owing.
 Tax litigation and formal dispute is a taxpayer’s only recourse.
 It is best to retain tax litigation lawyers as early in the process as possible so as to minimize the consequences, and to keep the costs down.

-- Tax Audit: Government auditors question taxpayers’ returns and issue reassessments, increasing taxpayers’ liabilities for tax, penalty and interest.
+- Tax Audit: Government auditors review, question taxpayers’ returns and issue reassessments, increasing taxpayers’ liabilities for tax, penalty and interest.
 Depending on the process, damaging penalties are possible, such as gross-negligence penalties.

-- Tax Objection: Taxpayers (individuals and businesses) can challenge the correctness of an assessment or reassessment by sending a notice of objection to the government’s Appeals Branch and asking a government appeals officer to reverse or reduce the reassessments.
+- Tax Objection: Taxpayers (individuals and businesses) can challenge the correctness of an assessment or reassessment by sending a notice of objection to the CRA’s Appeals Division and asking an appeals officer to reverse or reduce the reassessments.
 The limitation periods are short and strict once an assessment or reassessment is issued.

-Tax litigation can result in dire consequences.
-Our experienced tax litigation lawyers will provide you with the best representation possible in disputes with the CRA, tax court and federal court representation, criminal tax representation, provincial taxing agencies, and sales tax litigation.
-Contact DSF for sound, practical and cost effective tax litigation advice at (416) 449-1400 or contact any of our lawyers listed below directly.
+Unexpected Tax audits and reassessments can result in dire consequences.
+Our experienced tax litigation lawyers will provide you with the best representation possible in disputes with the CRA, Tax Court and Federal Court representation, criminal tax representation, provincial taxing agencies, and sales tax litigation.
+Contact DSF for sound, practical and cost effective tax litigation advice at (416) 449-1400 or contact any of our lawyers listed on this page directly.